msurdeanu/my-workflows-app/README.md

 #### JAR loading at runtime

 The tool is capable of loading a list of JAR files at runtime, during application initialization phase.
-This is quite useful if you want to extend Java or Groovy commands with more functionality.
+This is quite useful if you want to extend `java` or `groovy` commands with more functionalities.

 In order to do this, please use the following application config property: